 One of the reasons why 16/17 December 1943 was so disastrous was the extreme limitations of landing aids.
-In the very heavy fog, there was little chance of crews seeing the lights of the airfield circuit which ended in a funnel on the selected runway.
+In the dense fog, there was little chance of crews seeing the lights of the airfield circuit which ended in a funnel on the selected runway.
 Nor would the angle of glide indicators be visible to ensure the correct approach: an amber if too high, a red if too low, a green if on the correct glide path.

 This image at the IWM (IWM ART LD 5593) conveys a rather pretty, and also pretty optimistic, view of FIDO.